shaofeihuang/CPS_BayesianMODS/README.md

 Includes data and formulae used in the project.

 ### `AML_BN_CPS.py`
-Performs BN-based CPS risk assessment on a generic AML model.
+Performs BN-based CPS risk assessment on a generic AutomationML model.
 Computes probabilities of failure and system-level impact.
 Tested on Python 3.12.8.

 ### `AML_BN_Stuxnet.py`
 Applies the risk modelling framework to the Stuxnet cyber attack scenario.
 Parses `Stuxnet.aml` and generates BN outputs.